 The week before class begins, Betty Baum (owner of LLGF) sends you a wealth of information for review.
 This includes: agenda, fishing terminology, knots, information regarding the Friday Party Master Chef Potluck Appetizer Contest, directions for the event and recommended lodging, silent auction, optional fishing for Sunday, and cancellation policy.
 Basically everything you’ll need to know before class starts.

-TheLLGF2015_7117 event kicLLGF2015_7113ked off on Thursday night with an appetizer contest and silent auction.
+The event kicked off on Thursday night with an appetizer contest and silent auction.
 Appetizers included: mini meatza pies, mock oyster dip, chicken, salsas, stuffed cucumber, and a watermelon boat with little gummy fishes; at the Stuart FL event.
 Buckets filled with fishing gear, fishing trips, clothing, rods, and jewelry were just a few items in the silent auction.
 It’s a great way to network with classmates.

 Friday morning at 8:00am class begins with an introduction to fishing.
-Captain George clariLLGF2015_7127fies a fishing pole is really called a fishing rod.
+Captain George clarifies a fishing pole is really called a fishing rod.
 Companies make fishing lures for fisherman.
 If they catch fish with them, that’s a bonus.
 The best place to buy your rod and bait is from a local tackle store.
 You get knowledge of what’s biting and the right type of bait to use.
 A great way to learn what works best with fish for bait is to open the guts of fish you catch and look into their stomach.
 For example, if you see squid or shrimp, then you know they’re going deep at night.
 Cobia loves crab and shrimp.

 “You have to learn what to fish with as well as the how-to,” says Jodi Girourd.
 “There’s three different kinds of reels: bait caster, conventional and spinner.
 The waters are tantamount to the way you catch a fish because you need to know the waters and how to read them.”